 The struggle within

-I have suffered from anxiety and depression most of my life.
-I usually don’t share this with anyone.
+I have suffered from anxiety and depression most of my life and usually don’t share this with anyone.
 I remember in middle school and high school, I would hear audible, negative voices in my head.
 It was a battle then, and though those voices have been quieter as I’ve gotten older, the battle is still ongoing.
+Details of My Battle with Anxiety and Depression below.

 Whenever I’m around people they think I’m happy most of the time because of the evident smile on my face.
 What most people don’t know is the struggle that happens internally and behind closed doors.
 I don’t know about other people who struggle with anxiety and depression, but for me, those struggles are really hard to articulate.
 There have been times when I would just cry because there are no words for it.
 It feels heavy and it hurts physically, emotionally and mentally.